 Clear Sky Tampa Bay

-Developing a Resilience-Based Siting and Valuation Toolkit for Solar+Storage and Microgrids
+A Resilience-Based Siting Toolkit for Solar+Storage

 Long-lasting power outages caused by hurricanes and other disasters have major impacts on communities and local economies.
 Leading organizations and energy agencies across the country are working to evaluate the role of solar energy and battery storage on specific buildings to improve local community resilience goals.